Build a Bot Tutorial

 5. The bot performs flawlessly.
 Akela clicks Reset in the chat window and starts the next conversation example.

 6. This conversation doesn't go so well.
-The bot correctly predicts the Reset_password intent, but after it responded with the URL, the contact replied Oh that's easy.
+The bot correctly predicts the Reset_password intent, but after it responded with the rich link action, the contact replied Oh that's easy.
 Not sure why I didn't see that.

 7. Akela makes a note of the unrecognized message so she can address it later.